-Students who graduate in May are encouraged to participate in the May Commencement ceremony.
-Students who will complete their degree requirements in August may also participate in the May Commencement ceremony.
-However, in order to be eligible to participate in the May ceremony, August graduates must have nine or fewer hours to complete in the summer semester and must register for those courses during the early enrollment period for summer.
+Students who graduate in May are encouraged to participate in the May commencement ceremony.
+Students who will complete their degree requirements during Summer term may also participate in the May commencement ceremony.
+However, in order to be eligible to participate in the May ceremony, summer graduates must have nine or fewer hours to complete in the summer semester and must register for those courses during the early enrollment period for summer.